‘Fear your elders’

 “While I do wish Anything for Jackson had kept its focus on the original plotline it is never less than a good, scary movie.
 It just happens to be so much better when it’s breaking some new ground.
 However, in the end, I can’t be anything but impressed that Dyck and Cooper managed to pull off a genuinely scary exorcism film.
 It has some nice touches with a subplot involving an inquisitive detective…” Voices from the Balcony

 ” …horror films are, by their very nature, not known for their plausible plotlines, but the incomprehensibility and illogicality of certain motivations in Anything for Jackson makes it particularly irksome […] For all that, horror fans will probably find the ride an entertaining enough one, but it lacks the substance or the script to really make an impression on the genre.”
 The Wee Review

 Scroll down for YouTube review(s)

 Anything for Jackson premiered on September 1st 2020, at the Fantasia film festival.
-From December 3rd the film will be on Shudder.
+From December 3rd the film is streaming on Shudder.